Jordan Travel Guide

 - It’s best to book through your hotel/hostel or arrange your tour at the visitor center itself.
 If you’ve pre-arranged a guide and plan to meet them at the park, create a word or phrase that only the two of you know so you know you’re with the right guide.

 - If taking a taxi, make sure to negotiate your price before you get in (ask a local if not sure).
 Also make sure it is per ride and not per person.
-Uber is an option here too, which provides the fee upfront.
+Uber is available in Jordan, which is great.
+Careem, however, is the most common ride-hailing app here.

 Jordan Travel Guide: Getting Around

-The best way to get around Jordan is to take local buses, use taxis, hire a driver, or drive yourself.
+The best way to get around Jordan is to take local buses, use taxis, shared taxis, hire a driver, or drive yourself.

 The bus is usually the least expensive option, and a good one for some added local culture.
 The downside to the bus is that they don’t always operate on a set schedule (except for main routes), they leave when full.